Skip to main content

 Is the phone number mandatory for us?
 How should we handle existing phone number data?

-A phone number is mandatory for SCA but in the API it is optional.
-Your users can conveniently provide their phone number when they are redirected to the Mangopay-hosted webpage to enroll in SCA.
+A phone number is not mandatory for SCA if the individual chooses to set up the passkey factor.
+For the logic of how the factors are presented, see factor orchestration.
+Your end user can provide their phone number when they are redirected to the Mangopay-hosted webpage to enroll in SCA.
 If you wish, you can provide it via the API to pre-populate the field in on the page (read more).

 If a user’s phone number is associated with another account, will they be blocked or prevented from enrolling in SCA?